yudin101/repo-reader/README.md

 ## Usage

 By default, [sample-blog-data](https://github.com/yudin101/sample-blog-data) is loaded.
-To load a different repository, you can enter the simply enter it's URL.
-The repository should have files in text format or markdown format.
+To load a different repository, you can simply enter it's URL.
+The repository is recommended to have files in text or markdown format but other formats work as well.

 ## Run Locally